Churchill: The Hollywood Years: Reception

 Philip French writing in The Observer called the film "a hit and miss affair".
-Peter Bradshaw in The Guardian gave it three stars and said "It's wildly uneven and very broad, but there are some laughs in Peter Richardson's Comic Strip fantasy of Churchill's real life as a kickass action hero".
+Peter Bradshaw in The Guardian gave it three stars and said "It's wildly uneven and very broad, but there are some laughs in Peter Richardson's The Comic Strip fantasy of Churchill's real life as a kickass action hero".
 However, Nev Peirce on the BBC's website panned the film, saying "Sadly, Peter Richardson suffers the fate of many satirists; in trying to mock bad movies, he's simply made a bad movie".
 The film holds a score of 40% on the review aggregate site Rotten Tomatoes.

 The film grossed $288,292 on its opening weekend across 170 screens in the UK.
 It grossed a total of $478,981 in the United Kingdom.